-Because fixture settings in a cue list are tracked (Section 12.3.3) through from previous cues, if you want to edit a setting you need to find the cue where it was originally stored as a hard value.
+Because fixture settings in a cue list are tracked (Section 12.3.3) through from previous cues, if you want to edit a setting you need to find the cue where it was originally set.

 The Update function will go back through the cue list from the currently fired cue and automatically update the correct cue.